polashmahmud/covid-vaccine-registration-system/README.md

-# COVID Vaccine Registration System
+# COVID Vaccine Registration and Scheduling System

 This project is a COVID vaccine registration system developed using Laravel.
 The system allows users to register for vaccination at a vaccine center and schedules their vaccination date based on availability.
 Users can search their